dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 However by doing so, they lose some of the flexibility over their development environment.
-The whole point of isolation that virtual machines or containers provide you, is that you can have the same set of tools with different configuration and versions seamlessly on the same machine without they ever conflicting with each other.
-And is why some some people are still willing to use virtual machines, because the benefit they can get from isolation outweighs the performance impact that they have on their system.
+The whole point of isolation that virtual machines or containers can provide you, is that you can have the same set of tools with different configuration and versions seamlessly on the same machine without ever conflicting with each other.
+And this is why some people are still willing to use virtual machines to develop their projects, because the benefit they can get from isolation outweighs the performance impact that they have on their system.